torvalds/linux/Documentation/driver-api/driver-model/overview.rst

 easy.
 This has been accomplished by implementing a special purpose virtual file system named sysfs.

-Almost all mainstream Linux distros mount this filesystem automatically; you can see some variation of the following in the output of the "mount" command::
+Almost all mainstream GNU/Linux distros mount this filesystem automatically; you can see some variation of the following in the output of the "mount" command::

   $ mount